- Animal and Food Science

 · A list of major accomplishments within the department during the past year (academic, personnel, facilities, fiscal, organizational)

-The evaluation serves as a guide for planning and for the stewardship review (see 4.4.1 Stewardship Reviews).
-Department chairs discuss their findings with their college deans.
+The evaluation serves as a guide for planning and for the stewardship review.
+Department chairs discuss their findings with their college deans (see 4.4.1 Stewardship Reviews and 4.5.4 Faculty Professional Development Interviews).

-Approximately once every five years, each department undergoes a thorough program review.
+Every three years, each department undergoes a thorough program review by members of the Curriculum Council.
 The department chair and faculty members develop an assessment plan, outlining the elements to be measured and the data to be collected.
+Each outcome should have at least one direct and one indirect measure attached to the program outcomes.
 The Institutional Research and Assessment officer can assist with gathering and analyzing statistical data.
 Input is sought from current students as well as graduates regarding the effectiveness of the department's programs.
-Resources are evaluated, and new goals for the future are set.
+Resources are evaluated and new goals for the future are set.

 Department chairs have oversight of the resources entrusted to their departments.
 Every effort is made to keep costs low for students, to be frugal in the use of resources supported by sacred funds, and to create a professional environment where each employee can be successful in fulfilling his or her responsibilities.